fbpx

 Now, please hear me: I am not saying that I am smarter than the population of China.
 Just because I solved 90% of the problem in a few minutes does not mean that I outclassed 2/3 of our planet.

 Instead, I am saying that I like putting pieces together that don’t seem to fit together, and when they’re done fusing, I usually have something that is functional but also oddly aesthetic.
-My work is effective.
-My work is art.
-My finished products get the job done, but also benefit from being fun to look at.
+My work is effective and kind of artful.
+My finished products get the job done, but also enjoy the benefit of being fun to look at.

 I’m an engineer without a STEM degree.
-I’m a problem-solver without problems.
+I’m a problem-solver in need of problems.
 I’m a thinker for hire.

 Have you ever shot a video but suffered from weird shadows on your face?
 I can find you a small, clippable ring light featuring 3 light levels under $20 that will improve the quality of your shoots.
-The colors are off?
-I can show you how to watercolor saran wrap to fix that.
+The light’s colors are off?
+You can use watercolor paint on saran wrap to fix that.

 Have you been stuck with a large box of records to be digitized, and you can’t figure out the best way to organize them?
-I can help you figure out which free service is best for your situation.
+I can help you figure out which devices you’ll need and cables to connect them so you can record your records.

 Are you stuck making a big decision?
-I can help you fill in a decision-making matrix to mathematically weight every one of the pros and cons to each option, leaving you with a clear and functional report that says “yes, this one might make the most money, but this one clearly will boost morale more, and is still profitable enough to pursue the other within a year.”
+I can help you fill in a decision-making matrix to mathematically weight every one of the pros and cons to each option, leaving you with a clear and functional report that says “yes, this one might make the most money, but this one clearly will boost morale more, and generates enough profit to allow you to pursue the other within 12-18 months.”

 You need voiceovers?
 I have a studio.